Planning a trip to Italy can go one of two ways.

 We (me and my teenagers) love eating late, and so do the Italians.

-Don’t expect to have dinner early; you will find that most (descent) restaurants don’t even open their doors until 7 pm with things livening up at around 8.30.
+Unless you are in Venice (where everything shuts down after 10 pm), don’t expect to have dinner early; you will find that most (descent) restaurants don’t even open their doors until 7 pm with things livening up at around 8.30.

 If you are like my husband who complains constantly that eating late gives him indigestion then I suggest you take a box of Gaviscon with you – or even better a tub of these wonderful apple cider vinegar capsules – they do the job of settling the tummy of a bloated man perfectly.